 A powerful nation whose negative image can be modeled by another powerful nation in such a way that its name alone inspires fear, to the point that it may be generously offered to governments of weaker nations on the pretext of forming a profitable alliance

 For Beckley, US hegemony needs China’s help.
-Now that the Middle Kingdom has now achieved the status of a high-profile enemy to be generously shared with obedient allies, the liberal order may thrive again, as it did during the Donald Trump, that will “make America great again.”.
-For Beckley, it is , not
+Now that the Middle Kingdom has now achieved the status of a high-profile enemy to be generously shared with obedient allies, the liberal order may thrive again, as it did during the Cold War.
+For Beckley, it is China, not Donald Trump, that will “make America great again.”

 Beckley is probably right but for reasons he might not appreciate.
 The idea of needing an identifiable enemy stands as a purely negative justification of the liberal order.
 But Beckley has already dismissed the idea that it is all about bettering the world.
 He seems to underestimate the need ordinary Americans have to think of their country as a shining city on a hill, endowed with the most powerful military in the history of the world whose mission is not to maraud, destroy, displace populations and kill, but to intervene as a “force for good.”